Voter identification laws: Netherlands

 The registration office of each municipality in the Netherlands maintains a registration of all residents.
-Every eligible voter receives a personal polling notification by mail some weeks before the election, indicating the polling station of the voter's precinct.
-Voters must present their polling notification and a piece of photo ID (passport, identity card, or drivers license (a passport or ID is compulsory from the age of 14)).
-Such photo ID may be expired but not by more than five years.
+Every eligible voter receives a personal voting notification by mail some weeks before the election, indicating the voting stations in the voter's municipality.
+Voters must present their voting notification and a photo ID (passport, identity card, or drivers license (a passport or ID is mandatory from the age of 14)).
+Such photo ID may be expired, but not by more than five years.

 New Zealand

-You do not need to present any identification when voting, or enrolling to vote, in elections in New Zealand.
-When voting, voters need to confirm their name and sometimes their address and occupation, and will then be marked off the electoral roll.
+Identification does not need to be presented when voting, or enrolling to vote, in elections in New Zealand.
+When voting, voters need to confirm their name, and sometimes their address and occupation, and will then be marked off the electoral roll.
 In more recent elections (such as in 2017 and 2020), Easyvote cards were mailed to enrolled voters to make the process faster.

 Norway

-Voting in Norway is voluntary for citizens 18 years or older (16 in some municipalities).
-Every person who is eligible to vote is sent a polling card in the mail about 6 months prior to the election.
-The polling card recommends the closest voting location to you, usually the closest school, community building or similar.
-Voters are not required to vote at their assigned location, but they are required to vote within their municipality, unless voting early.
-Early votes can be submitted at any official polling place in the country.
-The polling card contains the date(s) of the election, opening times of polling locations and information on how to vote.
-While it is not mandatory to bring the polling card on the day(s) of the election, it generally makes the process smoother.
-However, a photographic ID, such as a passport or a driver's license, is required to vote.
-During the election day after you pick your party, you present your photographic ID and optionally your poll card to the poll attendants who verifies the information against a database, and record that you have voted.
+Citizens must bring an ID to vote.
+A polling card or simply stating a name and date of birth is not sufficient.
+Voting is voluntary, but to be eligible for parliamentary elections, a person must be a Norwegian citizen, at least 18 years old, and either currently or previously registered as a resident in Norway's Population Register.
+Voting must take place at a polling station or a Norwegian embassy (for those abroad).
+Voters who cannot access a polling station due to illness or disability may apply to vote from home or another location.
+In such cases, an electoral officer will come to the voter, and the process will follow the same procedure as at a polling station.

 Sweden

-When physically voting on election day or during early voting, every voter must provide a valid identification document (such as a passport, drivers license, or an ID card from the Swedish Tax Agency).
+When physically voting on election day or during early voting, every voter must provide a valid identification document (such as a passport, drivers license, or an international ID card, issued by the Swedish police).
 If a voter is missing valid identification, another person with valid ID-documents can certify the identity of the documentless voter.